Rental assistance in Rochester and Monroe County.

 Resources available include the Emergency Family Assistance Program.
 The non-profit has other resources too, including emergency security deposits and rent assistance.
 The funds will be paid directly to the applicants landlord.
 Financial assistance is available one time only to Monroe County individuals and is limited to when funds are available.
 You will need to also work with DHS Emergency Assistance worker to receive long term counseling.

 Monroe County Department of Human Services offers a number of emergency assistance programs that can offer low income housing, rent help, and grants for other expenses, such as heating bills.
 Many funds are provided by the government, and DHS staff can refer people to many other services and programs.
-111 Westfall Road, Rochester, New York.
+Location 111 Westfall Road, Rochester, New York.
 Phone (585) 753-6000.

 Rochester Department of Planning and Development Community Development Administration, dial (585) 7531003, runs the local version of the Homelessness Prevention and Rapid Re-Housing Program.
 This federal government created and funded program can pay up to 18 months towards rent, utility and security deposits, and other housing costs, such as energy bills.
 Also clients can meet with a housing counselor for free advice to prevent an eviction and address other housing needs.
 Emergency Shelter Grants are offered too.